constbeecoding/phrase-guessing-game/README.md

 - Training my "Programmer Brain"

 ## Triumphs
-- Playing around with styling.
+- Playing around with Star Wars styling.
 - I built a functioning GAME.
 - Learned how to use and manipulate arrays.